 Conserving nongame species and restoring and preserving wildlife habitats are central to making sure Georgia’s natural heritage is available for our children and their children to enjoy.

 Besides helping maintain our quality of life, these programs support our economy.
 In 2011, some 2.4 million people spent a total of more than $1.8 billion watching wildlife in Georgia!

 This report details nongame research, surveys, conservation programs, education, land acquisition and habitat management from July 1, 2013, to June 30, 2014.

 Included are our successes and our challenges.

 One continuing challenge is funding.
-The Nongame Conservation Section does not receive state appropriations for conserving nongame.
-Instead, we depend on grants, contributions and fundraisers, such as the eagle and hummingbird license plates.
+About 97 percent of the Nongame Conservation Section's budget depends on grants, contributions and fundraisers, such as the eagle and hummingbird license plates.

 2014 featured some good news regarding license plates.
 A law change that year holds great promise for turning around a three-year decline in wildlife tag sales and renewals, our primary fundraiser.